Thomas Kavanagh (Irish criminal)

 Thomas "Bomber" Kavanagh is an Irish criminal and a senior member of the Kinahan Organised Crime Group founded by Christy Kinahan.

-He was one of the first targets of the Criminal Assets Bureau (CAB) when it was established.
+He was one of the first targets of the Criminal Assets Bureau (CAB) when it was established and is currently in jail serving a 21 year sentence.

 Byrne organised crime

 He is a member of the Byrne organised crime group, a branch of the Kinahan crime organisation.
 Originally led by Christy Kinahan, it was then led by Freddie Thompson, then by Kavanagh's brother-in-law Liam Byrne.
 He also has influence with the Dubai-based leadership of organisation.

 In 1990 he was found guilty of a firearms offence that led to a seven-year term in an Irish prison.

 In July 1999 CAB secured an order against Kavanagh for IR £106,000 for unpaid taxes on income the bureau said was derived from criminal activity.

 His house on Knocknarea Avenue, Drimnagh was seized.

 In October 2000 he was one of a group of people who assaulted a witness in the Four Courts who had testified against Liam Byrne.

-In 2018 he attended the funeral of his brother-in-law David Byrne who had been shot dead as part of the Hutch-Kinahan feud.
+In 2016 he attended the funeral of his brother-in-law David Byrne who had been shot dead as part of the Hutch-Kinahan feud.